issei-m/s3s-docker/README.md

 s3s_config=$(cat config.txt); docker run -t --rm -e S3S_CONFIG=$s3s_config isseim/s3s -M -r
 ```

-It'd be a little bit useful if you've stored the content of `config.txt` to make sure the tokens are confidential using a secure storage such as AWS Parameter Store (SecureString).
+It'd be a little useful if you've stored the content of `config.txt` to make sure the tokens are confidential using a secure storage such as AWS Parameter Store (SecureString).

 ## LICENCE